SergioCoboLopez/ELN_Sergio/docs/october_23/week_3.md

 Now, if I do not consider temperature, which insights could I extract from this model alone?
 I could look at how the three mechanisms in each equation could be active or inactive depending on the values of parameters ($$\alpha_g$$, $$k$$, $$\Delta T = T - T_{opt}$$, and $$\gamma$$).
 That would be pretty straightforward.

 I think the next step would be to start building a code for this model and make sure it works.
 Then I can think of the temperature.
 At this point, I think it would be a good idea to use Toni's colab tool.
 I should adapt it for a model with two state variables and 6 mechanisms.

+**code** Copy-paste Toni's colab and try to make it work.
+I copy pasted the more abstract part.
+Can I reproduce the daysyworld model now?
+It will be an interesting exercise to do.
+Start with that tomorrow.